Camino Frances | Day 7

 The path zing-sags between dirt paths and the road.
 I have an apple for a snack as lunch is still a couple of hours away.

-Made it to Viana at 9:48 am, this is where I had planned to have lunch, too early, so I decided to push on.
+I made it to Viana at 9:48 am, this is where I had planned to have lunch, too early, so I decided to push on.
 By the way, it was 13-degree Celsius.
 Viana is the last town in Navarre before reaching Basque country.
 The church of Asunción de Santa Maria and that of San Pedro are the two highlights of the town.
 I refilled my water bottle at a fountain in the main square and headed out into the open country.

-A stick on the side of the path came in handy as my Achilles tendon was starting to act up on me again.
+A stick on the side of the path came in handy as my Achilles tendon was starting to act upon me again.
 It made walking painful, and I began to question if I could make it to Santiago this way.

 It was at the chapel of Virgen de las Cuevas that I took a break to water down my feet and let them dry before re-applying Vaseline.
 Using my clothespin, I hanged the dirty socks to my backpack to dry.
 Logroño is but 6.8km from here, but the sun is out and in full force.